bobbyfonken/Python-network-automation/README.md

 * gnupg

 After you have installed the necessary components, you should be able to run the script.
-Off course in order to make connection to Cisco Ios devices you first need to enable ssh on them and activate the scp server.
+Off course in order to make a connection to Cisco Ios devices you first need to enable ssh on them and activate the scp server.
 You can use the commands below as an example:

 ```